w3f/polkadot-wiki/docs/learn/learn-staking.md

 #### In theory

-Briefly, in theory, to maximize rewards and minimize risk one could select those validators that have era points above average, have total stake below average because they will pay out more rewards per staked {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }}, have high own stake as if slashed they have a lot to lose, have low commission fees but not 0% as it makes sense that for doing the heavy lifting validators ask for a small commission, have on-chain registered identity so that you can reach out to them or look at their website or social media, and they were not slashed before meaning that their on-chain behavior is genuine.
+Briefly, in theory, to try maximizing rewards and minimizing risk one could select those validators that have era points above average, have total stake below average because they will pay out more rewards per staked {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }}, have high own stake as if slashed they have a lot to lose, have low commission fees but not 0% as it makes sense that for doing the heavy lifting validators ask for a small commission, have on-chain registered identity so that you can reach out to them or look at their website or social media, and they were not slashed before meaning that their on-chain behavior is genuine.

 #### In practice